 Next time you make yourself a fresh pina colada or slice up some pineapple to go with your cottage cheese, don’t hesitate to feed your parakeet a little bite of pineapple.
-Pineapples are very nutritious and tasty treat to feed your parakeet, but it must be fed in moderation because of the high water and sugar content.
+Pineapples are a very nutritious and tasty treat to feed your parakeet, but they must be fed in moderation because of their high sugar content.

-To learn more about how to feed your parakeet pineapple properly and other fruits and veggies to feed your budgie, keep reading.
-In this article, we give you a thorough rundown of what to feed your parakeet, including pineapple.
+To learn more about how to feed your parakeet pineapple properly and other fruits and veggies to feed them, keep reading.
+In this article, we give you a rundown of what to feed your parakeet, including pineapple.

 Are Pineapples Good for Parakeets?

 Many fruits are safe for your parakeet.
 Pineapples are no exception to this rule; they are considered safe for parakeets.
 They also offer some nutritional benefits.
 Pineapples contain several vitamins and minerals which are beneficial for your bird.
 With that being said, they’re also high in sugar and are mostly water.
 Therefore, they should only be fed in moderation.

 Just because pineapple is healthy for parakeets does not mean they will enjoy eating it.
 Anyone with children knows this fact to be true.
 So, do parakeets like pineapple?

 Although some parakeets may prefer other fruits, the birds as a whole love these delicious fruits.
 Even parakeets that are often hesitant to new food often find themselves gobbling down pineapples.
 You should not have any trouble feeding pineapple to your parakeet because they love the taste.

 Even though pineapple is nutritious and tasty for your parakeet, you must be careful about how much you feed the fruit to your bird.
 Pineapple is high in sugar and water, which can result in gained weight and diarrhea.